Saudi Arabia Fast Facts

 Women's Rights -

-The percentage of Saudi Arabia's population that is female is one of the lowest in the world.

-The percentage of Saudi Arabia's population that is female is one of the lowest in the world.

 Saudi Arabia has a guardianship system based on strict Wahhabi interpretation of Islam.
 The system is not a formal law.
 Under the guardianship system, women in Saudi Arabia are prohibited from driving.
 In November 2014, King Abdullah's advisory council recommended easing the ban.
 It is still under consideration.
 Under the guardianship system, women also cannot open bank accounts, work, travel or go to school without the express permission of a male guardian.
 In 2011, King Abdullah announced that women will be allowed to nominate candidates for the next set of municipal elections.
-In December 2015, women were allowed to vote for the first time, and 979 women ran for office.
+In December 2015, women were allowed to vote for the first time, 979 women ran for office, and 17 were elected.

+Saudi Arabia has a guardianship system based on strict Wahhabi interpretation of Islam.
+The system is not a formal law.
+Under the guardianship system, women in Saudi Arabia are prohibited from driving.
+In November 2014, King Abdullah's advisory council recommended easing the ban.
+It is still under consideration.
+Under the guardianship system, women also cannot open bank accounts, work, travel or go to school without the express permission of a male guardian.
+In 2011, King Abdullah announced that women will be allowed to nominate candidates for the next set of municipal elections.
+In December 2015, women were allowed to vote for the first time, 979 women ran for office, and 17 were elected.

 Timeline: